-49:1 In the previous chapter we saw that God was only speaking to the Jews, particularly to the Jews in exile.
-Now the audience has changed and what the Lord is saying through Isaiah is for all people, Jews and Gentiles alike.
-"Listen to me, you islands; hear this, you distant nations:" The Servant Himself speaks, testifying how the Lord had called Him and prepared Him for His task.
+49:1 Listen, O isles, unto me; and hearken, ye people, from far; The Lord hath called me from the womb; from the bowels of my mother hath he made mention of my name.
+In the previous chapter we saw that God was only speaking to the Jews, particularly to the Jews in exile.
+Now the audience has changed and the Servant is speaking for all people, Jews and Gentiles alike.
+"Listen to me, you islands (coastlands); hear this, you distant nations:" He testifies how the Lord had called Him and prepared Him for His task.
 In this section of Isaiah's prophecy, the Servant is personalized and identified as the One whom the Lord has called from the womb and the One whom He has called by name.
-This is none other than the virgin-born Immanuel Himself!
-1Jesus' name and office was given to Him before He was even born, first to His mother Mary, Read Luke 1:31-33; then later to his stepfather Joseph, Read Matthew 1:20-21.
-How that must have bewildered His parents to be told by God that Jesus was to "save his people from their sin!"
+This is none other than the virgin-born Immanuel Himself 1Jesus' name and office was given to Him before He was even born, first to His mother Mary (Read Luke 1:31-33); then later to His stepfather Joseph (Read Matthew 1:20-21), then to the world.
+How that must have bewildered His parents to be told by God that Jesus was to "save His people from their sin!"